 However, to help balance out my review I decided to look-up some other reviews of the site online.

 - The majority are in absolute favor of Global Test Market.
 The single biggest advantage that GTM has over its rivals is that it plays host to pretty much the largest collection of surveys on the web, which is something people really seem to like.
 This is also understandable as the amount of money you earn is directly influenced by the number of surveys you take.

 - As for the negatives, Some members were complaining about their market points being deducted from their account, seemingly without any explanation.
 But, this was mostly from back in 2007, and it seems like the site has since come a long way in fixing this issue to the point where I haven’t seen any similar complaints in the last few years.

 - I also encountered more than just a few complaining write-ups about GTM’s lackluster customer service.
 Although personally I have had a great experience with them so far, I must admit that I contacted GTM’s customer support only a few times over all these years.
 So that is one area that GTM definitely needs to brush up on.

 - The last thing I want to mention in this review is the fact that when you cash out your earnings, it takes quite a while to get your check (up to 6-weeks for Americans).
 Yes, you always get paid, that’s for sure, but survey takers like to be paid fast.
 So, I’d hope that Global Test Market can work on this one issue and deliver faster payments.

-- Unlike most other panels where you earn on going commission for your referrals, this site gives you a one time commission of 20 points.
+- Unlike most other panels where you earn on going commission for your referrals, this site gives you a one-time commission of 20 points.
 This is one area I think the company needs to work on if they want to motivate more people to refer as many people as they can, by perhaps offering ongoing commission for active referrals.

-At the end of the day, from my own experience and reading other people’s reviews, I can confidentiality vote for legitimacy of Global Test Market.
+At the end of the day, from my own experience and reading other people’s reviews, I can confidentiality vote for the legitimacy of Global Test Market.